-- 6.145.
-Local authorities across Norfolk are working hard to try to reduce pressure on social care and hospital budgets through a range of measures, called 'early help', and key amongst them is a desire to help keep people at home for as long as possible before moving them into residential care accommodation. - 6.146.
-There is also increasing demand for specialist retirement-type accommodation, sometimes called 'extra-care'.
+- 6.103 Local authorities across Norfolk are working hard to try to reduce pressure on social care and hospital budgets through a range of measures, and key amongst them is a desire to help keep people at home for as long as possible before moving them into residential care accommodation. - 6.104 There is also increasing demand for specialist retirement-type accommodation, sometimes called 'extra-care'.
 This accommodation includes an element of care that helps people to 'down-size' more easily to more appropriate and desired accommodation.
-The National Planning Policy Framework make clear that planning for older people's housing needs is very important. - 6.147.
-With such an ageing population there will be a need for more housing with care or sheltered accommodation to be provided in future, which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access. - 6.148.
-Baseline data collected to inform the Blakeney Neighbourhood Plan identifies that by 2030 there is predicted to be an increase of over 86% c26,937 people - across Norfolk suffering from dementia15.
+The National Planning Policy Framework makes it clear that planning for older people's housing needs is very important. - 6.105 With such an ageing population there will be a need for more housing with care or sheltered accommodation to be provided in future, which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access. - 6.106 Baseline data collected to inform the Blakeney Neighbourhood Plan identifies that by 2030 there is predicted to be an increase of over 86% c26,937 people - across Norfolk suffering from dementia. - 6.107 For any new development that comes to Blakeney this is an opportunity for those developments to lead the way by incorporating simple but effective principles into their designs to deliver dementia friendly communities. - 6.108 The 'Dementia-friendly housing guide' published by the Alzheimer's Society, is a document that offers useful checks and guidance on designing dementia friendly communities and homes.
+It also states that "Future-proof all housing by building dementiafriendly design into all housing briefs from the very outset.
+Dementia- friendly design doesn't have to be costly if it is engaged withat an early enough stage." - 6.109 It is felt that implementing these simple principles could have a significant impact on health and wellbeing of residents.
+Recognising how people and their lifestyles change over time, including the need for their homes to be adapted to their needs, is important.